rorybennett/Ultrasound-Data-Capture/README.md

 Frames from the video/input signal (USB-port) are synced with data streamed from an IMU device (bluetooth) and the results stored as:

 - A series of .png files, each .png corresponding to a frame from the input signal.
 The name of the .png files start with the recorded frame number, followed by a timestamp based on the system time that they were read from the input signal.
 - A data.txt file containing the IMU data for each frame, following a csv format.
 Each row corresponds to a .png frame, with the first value of the row matching the name of a .png frame.
-- The data.txt file lines follow the following format:
+- The data.txt file lines follow the following
-  - [frame_name,acceleration_data,quaternion_data,signal_dimensions,depth] - where:
+  format: [frame_name,acceleration_data,quaternion_data,signal_dimensions,depth]
-    - frame_name          -       Corresponds to the .png image saved.
+    - frame_name: Corresponds to the .png image saved.
-    - acceleration_data   -       Acceleration data of frame.
+    - acceleration_data: Acceleration data of frame.
-    - quaternion_data     -       Quaternion data of frame.
+    - quaternion_data: Quaternion data of frame.
-    - signal_dimensions   -       Dimensions of saved frame.
+    - signal_dimensions: Dimensions of saved frame.
-    - depth               -       Default scan depth (depth of ultrasound image).
+    - depth: Default scan depth (depth of ultrasound image).

 The default scan depth is stored for later editing, as the depth could potentially change on a per-frame basis.

 To save a single frame click the 'Save Frame' button.
 No IMU data is recorded with this, more of a